preservim/vim-lexical/README.markdown

 ## Configuration

-Because spell-check, thesaurus, etc. isn’t needed for all file types, it can be configured per file type through your `.vimrc`:
+Because spell-check, thesaurus, etc. isn’t needed for all file types, you can configure it per file type in your `.vimrc`:

 ```vim
 augroup lexical